 This private road is lauded in article after article as being one of Texas’ most scenic drives.
 Again, after living in Austin over four years … yep, that’s right.
 It was high time we see it for our scenery-lovin’ selves.

 But we’ll be back to see those beautiful flowers when next April rolls around, for sure and for certain.

 Hi, there!
 My name is Brenda McDearmon.
-I created this blog for the sole purpose of encouraging a life filled with everyday intentional adventure, whether that's trying a new restaurant, enjoying a day trip in the Texas Hill Country, or being adventurously inspired in a spiritual way.
+I created this blog for the sole purpose of encouraging a life filled with everyday intentional adventure, whether that's trying a new restaurant, enjoying a Texas day trip, or being adventurously inspired in a spiritual way.
 Thanks so much for stopping by!
 Be sure and sign up to receive my weekly newsletter.
 It's one of my favorite ways to connect with my readers!
-Your devoted encourager, Brenda